Vinz2008/C./README.md

 - [ ] Have specific flags for optimizations (ex : -optimize-return) or checking (-check-arrays) and global flags (-O2, -C0 for checking level 0)
 - [ ] maybe create a config file to have specific profile for flags (you could have -build-mode fast-no-opti with custom profile that would be defined in the config)
 - [ ] Make comments in structs, enums, etc work
-- [ ] Make numbers in compiler ints when there is no decimal part
 - [x] Add custom numbers for enum without types included (example : variant being 0x200 or 0x100)
 - [x] Make va_args work in C. (maybe reimplement printfmt in c and compare the generated assemblies : see it with objdump -S)
 - [x] Implement dbg macro